- Limitations of Liability

 10. Can I use a terms and conditions template?

-Despite how simple they appear, terms and conditions are meant to meet incredibly complex and highly specific scenarios.
-Because each terms and conditions document is a legally binding contract that is meant to protect you, the business owner, it’s imperative that the document matches your specific business processes, model, and remains up-to-date with the various laws referenced in its contents.
-Templates simply cannot do this, therefore, we strongly suggest that you avoid using templates.
+Even though the terms and conditions agreements might look simple, these are meant to meet complex and scenarios of peculiar nature.
+Due to the fact that each term and conditions document is a legally binding contract that is meant to protect you from future disputes and risks, it’s very important that the document is drafted in a manner that specifically matches your business processes, model, and remains up-to-date with the various laws.
+It is not possible that a single template takes care of all these peculiarities.
+Therefore, we strongly suggest that you avoid using templates.